 I'd never really heard much about Bosnia & Herzegovina.
 Before I visited the country, I was only vaguely aware of some historical facts about the area.
 The main unfortunate theme of the stories I was acquainted with was the very mediatised conflicts that had plagued the country in the 1990s, and the region as a whole in the early 2000s.

 Even on social media and tourism networks, I had never seen or learnt much about Bosnia & Herzegovina.
 The destination seems shunned by the modern traveller and remains off the beaten path...

-My curiosity was piqued when I started planning a road-trip itinerary though the Balkans.
+My curiosity was piqued when I started planning a road trip itinerary through the Balkans.
 I was studying the map, and reading up about the region when I wondered why I did not know anything about this relatively big country in the middle of Europe!
-And let me tell you, visiting Bosnia & Herzegovina was the most unexpected surprise.
+And let me tell you, visiting Bosnia & Herzegovina was the most surprise.
 In a lifetime of travels around Europe, never have I been to such a stimulating and diverse place.

 Firstly, a little bit about the country!

 Bosnia & Herzegovina is located in Southern Europe and shares its borders with three countries: Croatia to its north and southwest, Serbia to its east and Montenegro to its southeast.
 The country's name references its two main regions: northern Bosnia, the largest of the two, and to the south, Herzegovina.

 The country's landscape is varied with mountainous regions, forested areas, rivers and even a small 20km stretch of coastline opening up into the Adriatic Sea.
 With so much nature, this is a great place for activities such as skiing, hiking or kayaking!
 There is also abundant wildlife such as wolves, foxes and bears which also makes for some great sustainable tourism opportunities.